aweymo-ui/cals_intro/content/6_additional.md

    - UI-led research on topics ranging from Idaho's forests and hydrology to rangeland, fisheries, and wildlife, published from 1954 to the present
 - [Rangeland Center Collection](https://www.lib.uidaho.edu/digital/rangecoll/){:target="_blank" rel="noopener"}
    - A repository of information related to topics in rangeland ecology and management

-As well as the [Taylor Wilderness Research Station Archive](https://www.lib.uidaho.edu/digital/taylor-archive/){:target="_blank" rel="noopener"} mentioned at the beginning of this workshop, containing over 1000 scientific research papers produced at the refuge.
+- [Taylor Wilderness Research Station Archive](https://www.lib.uidaho.edu/digital/taylor-archive/){:target="_blank" rel="noopener"}
+   - Contains over 1000 scientific research papers produced at the refuge.

 <br>